Restricting search results access by IP address/domain

 Access to search results can be restricted to a set of IP addresses or domains.

-If you have have documents that can generally be classified as internal or external and you do not require more fine-grained control than that then restricting access by IP address would be appropriate for your needs.
+If you have documents that can generally be classified as internal or external, and you do not require more fine-grained control than that then restricting access by IP address would be appropriate for your needs.

 Internal documents are those for use within your organisation only (not for public consumption).
 To index internal documents, but still have a public index, it is necessary to build:

 Internal index: covering all available documents, including internal documents.